R&D Tax Relief

 Cash payments are estimated at 40 – 60 days, but this does depend on the HMRC workload.

-The R&D tax credit incentive is currently undergoing a number of reforms, one of which is improving compliance and tackling abuse (£469 Million was lost in 2020/21 alone to fraudulent claims and error).
+The R&D tax relief incentive is currently undergoing a number of reforms, one of which is improving compliance and tackling abuse (£469 Million was lost in 2020/21 alone to fraudulent claims and error).

 Subsequently, a number of new measures have been introduced, including adding 100 more compliance team members and requesting more details in claims, but it has also resulted in a rise in enquiries.

-Some of the main reasons a R&D tax credit claim may undergo an enquiry include:
+Some of the main reasons a R&D tax relief claim may undergo an enquiry include:

-To help project your claim, work with an R&D tax credit advisor, like Amplifi Solutions.
+To help project your claim, work with an R&D tax relief adviser, like Amplifi.

-We perform in-depth financial analysis of your R&D expenditure, create educated technical narratives that justify your spend, and we will defend our reports against any HMRC audit.
+We perform in-depth financial analysis of your R&D expenditure, create educated technical narratives that justify your spend, and we will support you during any HMRC audit.

 Aircraft design, surface treatments, adhesive bonding, manufacturing tools, methods etc.